tvsirius/ml_zoomcamp_midterm_student_dropout/README.md

 predict.py - script for running flask server, with API JSON prediction, and prediction throug HTML interface predict_test.py - prediction test using API JSON
+(API using JSON can be reached with [prediction API](https://dropout-predict-2avfrxfgrq-uc.a.run.app/predict))